 Children attended grammar school all year long for six days a week, except in the summer when they were needed to help on the farm.
 Most spent six or seven years in school.

-They learned from a hornbook, a printed alphabet sheet attached to a paddle, and a primer.
+They learned from a primer and a hornbook, a printed alphabet sheet attached to a paddle.
 The most popular, The New England Primer, was published in the late 17th century.
 It included 26 couplets that taught the alphabet along with religious values.

 The Idle Fool